martdegraaf/martdegraaf.github.io/src/blog/content/about.md

 {{< profile >}}

-Mart de Graaf is a hardworking software geek sharing his ideas, solutions, and hobbies.
-He is enthusiastic about .NET solutions, Azure DevOps, and Azure solutions.
-Mart is working for [4Dotnet](https://www.4dotnet.nl/), a consulting company in the Netherlands.
-At home, he is a father to his four children.
-{{</ profile >}}

 ## Introduction

 Hi, I'm Mart de Graaf, a passionate software engineer and cloud architect specializing in Microsoft technologies.
 With years of experience in building scalable and secure cloud solutions, I've dedicated my career to mastering the Azure ecosystem and modern DevOps practices.

 I share my knowledge and experiences through this blog, where I write about technical challenges, solutions, and best practices I encounter in my daily work.
 Whether it's troubleshooting complex Azure issues, implementing new features, or exploring innovative approaches to software development, I believe in learning by doing and sharing those learnings with you.

+> Mart is working for [4Dotnet](https://www.4dotnet.nl/), a consulting company in the Netherlands.
+At home, he is a father to his four children.

 ## Core values